-In aligning with the principles and planning, this guidance does not supersede existing health and safety legislation and institutions and providers will continue to abide by these obligations, including the legal duty on employers to conduct risk assessments and engage with health and safety committees (SRSC).
+In aligning with the principles and planning, this guidance does not supersede existing health and safety legislation and institutions and providers will continue to abide by these obligations, including the legal duty on employers to conduct risk assessments and engage with health and safety committees according to The Safety Representatives and Safety Committees Regulations 1977 (SRSC).

 Essential public health measures in institutions and student accommodation include:

 - minimising contact with others (physical distancing, quarantine, groupings)

 - wearing appropriate personal protective equipment (PPE) where necessary

 - a requirement that people who are self-isolating or under an obligation to quarantine stay at home

 - active engagement with Test and Protect